-How to replace your Tesla Model 3 air filters and install the HEPA filters
+How to replace your Tesla Model 3 air filters with aftermarket HEPA filters

 While Tesla Model S and Model X have one of the best high-efficiency particulate matter (HEPA) air filters in the entire automotive industry, Tesla Model 3 also has a good air filtration system, being a smaller car than the S & X, the filters are comparably smaller in size and do not have the HEPA filtration capability.

 In the following video, Tesla Raj takes us on the journey on how to remove the stock non-HEPA Tesla Model 3 filters and install the new aftermarket HEPA filters to further increase the cabin air quality of the car.